 Pat the tattooed area dry, wiping only the wet areas around the tattoo with a dry paper towel.
 DO NOT use the same towel you dried your butt with.

-Once your tattoo is clean and dry apply a small dab of Redemption or Ohana Organics (whichever you were given).
-They are both all-organic, petroleum- free and vegan.
+Once your tattoo is clean and dry apply a small dab of the organic, petroleum- free, vegan ointment you were given.

 It is key to apply a thin layer of ointment.
 Only use what you can rub in.
 We recommend working the ointment between your fingers for a moment to warm it up prior to applying as this will make it easier to spread.